wasmer-examples/astro-wasmer-starter/README.md

 ### Run with Wasmer

-You can run the Astro template very easily with Wasmer:
+You can run the Astro template easily using Wasmer:

 ```bash
 wasmer run wasmer-tests/wasmer-edge-astro-sample --net -- --port 3000
 ```

-> [!INFO]
+> [!TIP]
 > You can also run `wasmer run . --net -- --port 3000` in the root of this repo, after running `npm run build`